graalvm/workshops/native-image/containerisation/index.md

 # This is where you will need to do something
 ```

-## **STEP 1**: Meet Our Sample Java Application
+## **STEP 1**: Meet Your Sample Java Application

 In this lab you are going to build a simple application with a very minimal REST-based API.
 You are then going to containerise this application, using Docker.
-First, let's take a quick look at our simple application.
+First, let's take a quick look at your simple application.

 We have provided the source code and build scripts for this application in: